TRDan6577/networkStatistics/README.md

 ## What do the different options mean?
 `1.
 Force graph of IP interactions` : This option creates nodes on a graph where each node is a computer on the network and each edge connecting them indicates a transaction between computers.
+Each node on the graph is colored according to the amount of packets it sent out.
+If node sent out 100% of the packets in the pcap, it will be solid red.
+On the other hand, if a node sends out only one or two packets (resulting in nearly 0% of packets sent out), it will be colored solid blue.
+A node that sends out about 50% of the traffic in the pcap will be colored purple.
+These colors are a spectrum; this means if a node looks blueish purple, it sent out more traffic than a node colored blue but less traffic than a node colored purple.
 The resulting graph is interactive.
 Hovering over a node gives you its IP address, the left mouse button allows you to spin the graph, and the right mouse button allows you to move the graph.
+Scrolling the wheel lets you zoom in and out.
 ![alt tag](https://raw.githubusercontent.com/TRDan6577/networkStatistics/master/exampleOutput/forcegraph1.JPG)
 ![alt tag](https://raw.githubusercontent.com/TRDan6577/networkStatistics/master/exampleOutput/forcegraph2.JPG)